Scott Rosenzweig

 Scott Rosenzweig (born 1963) is an American politician elected to the Montana House of Representatives from the 57th district in the 2024 election, as a member of the Democratic Party.
-Representative-elect Rosenzweig's race was the closest in the Montana State House of Representatives in 2024, and was the only to have a recount.
+Representative Rosenzweig's race was the closest in the Montana State House of Representatives in 2024, and was the only to have a recount.
 In the recount the margin shrunk from 20 votes in Rosenzweig's favor to 17 votes.